De Blasio offers broad outline of schools reopening plan

 New York City Mayor Bill de Blasio said Monday he is working toward reopening city schools, which he said would involve "constant" coronavirus testing.

-Speaking at his daily press briefing, the mayor provided no timeline for a schools reopening, but said the city has to take its "core vision" of health and safety first and "intensify it."
+Speaking at his daily news briefing, the mayor provided no timeline for a schools reopening, but said the city has to take its "core vision" of health and safety first and "intensify it."

 The mayor, who closed schools last week when the city’s seven-day average coronavirus positivity rate by its own metrics reached 3%, said parents giving consent for their children to be tested in schools will be key to the process.
 Schools Chancellor Richard Carranza has said the goal is to reopen schools by next month.